Travel guide

 Viajero consultando el movil con una eSIM de Asia Central frente al Registan de Samarcanda

-If you're planning a trip through the -stans —Kazakhstan, Uzbekistan, Kyrgyzstan, and Tajikistan— crossing borders every couple of days with a different local SIM is a hassle.
-A multi-country Central Asia eSIM solves just that: a single plan that follows you from Almaty to Samarkand without changing cards or arguing with vendors in the bazaar.
-Here we tell you what it includes, for which route it's worth it, and when it's better to buy by country.
+If you're planning a trip through the -stans—Kazakhstan, Uzbekistan, Kyrgyzstan, and Tajikistan—crossing borders every other day with a different local SIM is a hassle.
+A multi-country Central Asia eSIM solves exactly that: a single plan that follows you from Almaty to Samarkand without changing cards or haggling with vendors in the bazaar.
+Here we tell you what it includes, which routes it's best for, and when it's better to buy per country.

-What is the Central Asia eSIM and which countries does it cover
+What the Central Asia eSIM is and which countries it covers

 A Central Asia eSIM is a multi-country data plan that works in several of the -stans with the same virtual card.
-It typically covers Kazakhstan, Uzbekistan, Kyrgyzstan, and Tajikistan, and some packs add Turkmenistan or Azerbaijan.
-Upon landing, it automatically connects to the local network of the country you're in, without any changes.
+It typically covers Kazakhstan, Uzbekistan, Kyrgyzstan, and Tajikistan, and some packs also include Turkmenistan or Azerbaijan.
+Upon landing, it connects automatically to the local network of the country you are in, without needing any changes.

 The beauty of it is that you don't depend on the coverage of a single national operator.
-In a region where physical SIM cards often require passport registration and waiting in stores, having your data installed before you leave home saves you the most frustrating part of the trip.
+In a region where physical SIM cards often require passport registration and waiting in a store, having data already installed before leaving home saves you the most frustrating part of the trip.
 The eSIM is installed in 1 minute by scanning a QR code and is ready to activate when you reach your destination.

-Traveler checking phone with Central Asia eSIM in front of Registan in Samarkand
+Traveler checking phone with Central Asia eSIM in front of the Registan of Samarkand

-It's worthwhile when you're visiting two or more countries in the region on the same trip.
+It's worth it when you're going to visit two or more countries in the region on the same trip.
 If your itinerary crosses borders—Almaty, Bishkek, Tashkent, Samarkand—a single plan avoids buying and activating a new SIM in each country.
-For a single-country getaway, an individual eSIM is usually better.
+For a trip to a single country, an individual eSIM is usually better.

-The typical case is the Silk Road overland trip: you enter through Kazakhstan, go down to Kyrgyzstan through the Tian Shan mountains, cross into Uzbekistan to see Samarkand and Bukhara, and perhaps end up in Tajikistan via the Pamir Highway.
+The typical case is the overland Silk Road: you enter through Kazakhstan, go down to Kyrgyzstan through the Tian Shan mountains, cross into Uzbekistan to see Samarkand and Bukhara, and perhaps end up in Tajikistan via the Pamir Highway.
 Changing SIMs four times there is absurd.
-It also suits those who are trekking in the Pamir or Tian Shan and need occasional data for maps and to let people know they're still alive after days without coverage.
-If your route looks like this, also check out our general guide to eSIM for Asia.
+It also works for those who are trekking in the Pamir or Tian Shan and need data for maps and to let people know they're alive after days without coverage.
+If your route looks something like this, first you need to understand what data roaming is and why an eSIM completely avoids it: we explain it in what is data roaming.

 Multi-country pack vs. buying an eSIM per country

 This is the key decision.
-A regional pack wins in convenience and not running out of data when crossing a border; an eSIM per country usually gives more GB per euro if you only visit one.
-Here it is clearly:
+A regional pack offers more convenience and ensures you don't run out of data when crossing a border; an eSIM per country usually provides more GB per euro if you're only visiting one.
+Here's a clear breakdown:

 Criterion Central Asia Pack (multi-country) eSIM per country (individual)